 A digital visitor management system provides a variety of safety features for everyone at a manufacturing facility.
 For example:

-- Access control can ensure that only the people who have a reason to be on your site enter your building.
+• Access control integrations can ensure that only the people who have a reason to be on your site enter your building.
 Passcodes, access cards, biometric scans, and mobile device apps can all help grant or deny access to the manufacturing facility or specific parts of it in order to keep people and property safe from anyone who has not been vetted.
 It also allows facilities managers to gain insight into who uses the building, how often, and for how long.

 Visibility